tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 ~~~
     Setting a value to "Y" or "D" or transitioning the value from
     "Y" or "D"  in the "Recommended" column requires
-    IETF Standards Action [RFC8126] or IESG Approval.
+    IETF Standards Action or IESG Approval [RFC8126].
 ~~~

 - Add a reference to this document under the reference heading.

-- Update the TLS ClientCertificateType Identifier registry to add a "Recommended" column as follows:
+- Update the TLS ClientCertificateType Identifiers registry to add a "Recommended" column as follows:

 | Value | Description | Recommended |